 Elizabeth Birr Moje

-Elizabeth Birr Moje is the associate dean for research and an Arthur F. Thurnau Professor in the School of Education at the University of Michigan.
-She also serves as a faculty associate in the university’s Institute for Social Research, in Latino/a Studies, and in the Joint Program in English and Education.
+Elizabeth Birr Moje is dean for the School of Education, the George Herbert Mead Collegiate Professor of Education, and an Arthur F. Thurnau Professor in the School of Education at the University of Michigan.
+She is also a faculty associate in the Institute for Social Research and in the Latino/a Studies program.
+Moje began her career teaching history, biology, and drama at high schools in Colorado and Michigan.

 Affiliations